gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

     * UDP: `3074`, `80`, `88`

     If you can't perform port forwarding, use a VPN service instead.
 I recommend [Mullvad VPN](https://mullvad.net/en) (I'm not paid for this).

+!!! warning "Page restructure"
+    The rest of this page requires restructuring due to outdated or inaccurate information.

 ## Grand Theft Auto Connected
 !!! warning "Compatibility"
     This method is only compatible with patches 1.0.6.0, 1.0.7.0 and 1.0.8.0.
 [Downgrade](downgrading.md) if using the Complete Edition.